Miguel Patricio

 Miguel Patricio (born 1966/1967) is a Portuguese businessman, and the CEO of Kraft Heinz.
 He succeeded Bernardo Hees in July 2019.
+He was replaced by Carlos Abrams-Rivera in January 2024.

 Early life

 Patricio was born in Portugal.
-He graduated in Business Administration at FGV EAESP - Escola de Administração de Empresas de São Paulo, Brazil, in 1989.
+He graduated in business administration from FGV EAESP in 1989.

 Career

 Early in his career, Patricio worked for Philip Morris International, Coca-Cola and Johnson & Johnson.
 Patricio then worked for Anheuser-Busch InBev for two decades, rising to chief marketing officer, from 2012 until July 2018.